Essential AI Logo

 1. Reflection Starts Earlier Than We Expected

-Figure 1: As pre-training compute increases, models are more likely to solve adversarial tasks using explicit reflection.
-Log Pre-Training Compute is calculated as log(6 x number of model parameters x number of training tokens).
+Figure 1: As pre‑training compute increases, models are more likely to solve adversarial tasks using explicit reflection.
+Log Pre‑Training Compute is log(6 × params × tokens).

 2. A Simple Prompt Like “Wait,” Makes a Big Difference

-We found that appending a single word—"Wait,"—was often enough to prompt the model to reconsider and correct its answer.
-This significantly improved outcomes and increased the rate of explicit reflection.
+Appending a single word—“Wait,”—was often enough to prompt the model to reconsider and correct its answer.
+This significantly improved outcomes and increased the rate of explicit reflection, suggesting reflection can be elicited, not just learned.

-Figure 2: Models can reflect and correct situational adversaries even without triggers, but the "Wait," trigger boosts explicit reflection almost as much as heavier-handed prompts like "Wait, I made a mistake".
+Figure 2: Models can reflect and correct situational adversaries without triggers, but “Wait,” boosts explicit reflection almost as much as heavier‑handed prompts like “Wait, I made a mistake.”

 3. Self‑Reflection Is Harder, but It Emerges Too